At a Glance

 Students must procure a check to pay for tuition, housing, and miscellaneous fees the first day of class each term.
 (ELIC teachers may simply indicate to bill ELIC for these expenses.)

 Students purchase textbooks in advance (July) for the entire academic year (two terms) at the University Bookstore (credit cards accepted).
 Non-ELIC teachers pay a $100 fee to ELIC in Term 2 to cover costs of hosting classes in Thailand (cash or check only).
-Students may opt to pay housing costs online by credit card at an additional three percent fee.

 Several types of financial aid are available to graduate students who are U.S. citizens.
 The resources range from federal loans and state grants to, for some graduate programs, fellowships and scholarships.
 For details about financial aid available for your program, please contact the Office of Graduate Student Financial Services at (626) 815-4570.